NitinJSanket/AwesomePapers/MDFiles/UpdateNotes.md

 ## Update Notes

+- Jan 06 2020: Added new paper Unsuperpoint in [GeometricDL.md](GeometricDL.md) with summary.
 - Dec 28 2019: Added new paper SuperPoint in [GeometricDL.md](GeometricDL.md) with summary and code in TensorFlow and Pytorch.
 - Dec 09 2019: Added seven new papers in [Quadrotor.md](Quadrotor.md).
 - Dec 09 2019: Added three new papers in [GeometricDL.md](GeometricDL.md).